jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) state any matters required to be stated by regulations; and (c) be lodged with the Environment Court and be served on the requiring authority whose decision is appealed against, within 15 working days of the date on which notice of the decision is given in accordance with section 173.
 (3) The appellant shall ensure that a copy of the notice of appeal is served on every person referred to in subsection (1) (other than the appellant), within 5 working days after the notice is lodged with the court.
-(4) In determining an appeal, the Environment Court must have regard to the matters set out in section 171(1) and comply with section 171(1A) as if it were a territorial authority, and may—
+(4) In determining an appeal, the Environment Court must have regard to the matters set out in section 171(1) and comply with section 171(1A) and (2AAA) as if it were a territorial authority, and may—
   (a) cancel a requirement; or
   (b) confirm a requirement; or
   (c) confirm a requirement, but modify it or impose conditions on it as the court thinks fit.